Workspace Settings

 Agent Pools

-Want to execute the Terraform run on your own infrastructure?
+Want to execute the Terraform and OpenTofu run on your own infrastructure?
 Define which workspaces should use agent pools, which only need access to pull from scalr.io and never access from scalr.io to your network.

 Agent pools are also helpful if you don't want to store cloud credentials in Scalr.
 Agents can inherit the permissions of the IAM role of the service account or profile that is assigned to it and pass that to the Terraform run.
 Agents are also helpful if you need to connect to an internal secrets management service.